444leod/myTeams/doc/rfc.md

 ## Packet Structures

 The server works by sending packets containing C-style structs, below are the ASCII tables representing the C-style structs used for sending and receiving packets in the server.
+Those struct are written in hexadecimal format directly into the socket.
+Note that all strings should be null-terminated.

 #### `packet_t` Struct
 ```